RegardsOss/RegardsOss.github.io/docs/overview/functional-overview/05-product-restitution-services.md

 all the data are not available for download at any time.
 Users need to request files for availability first.
 :::info

-To allow users to order products from your catalog, you need to add microservices :
+To allow users to order products from your catalog, you need to use these microservices :

 - [rs-order](../../development/services/order/overview.md) : Manage users orders.
 - **Optional** [rs-delivery](../../development/services/delivery/delivery-overview.md) : Deliver ordered products files.